 Let’s talk cake.
 What is better than cake?
 Cake with streusel!
 What is better than streusel?
 Cake with nuts in the streusel!
 It’s that simple.
 I appreciate recipes, that are flexible, and leaving some freedom to put your own spin on it.
-I also like to mix and match fruits and nuts.
-Through there are dream teams like pears with almonds, apples and hazelnuts or was it apples and walnuts?
-I don’t have to run to the grocery store, if I am in need of cake, and don’t have enough fruits of one kind but enough all together.
-I just assign dedicated areas for every sort, top it streusel and be surprised which kind of fruit I get to taste.
+I had a mix and match of fall fruits and nuts and just went with it and it turned out great.

 fall fruit streusel cake

-for the streusel:
+- for the streusel:

-- 100 g / 3.5 oz. roasted, ground nuts
+- 100 g / 1¼ cups nuts, roasted and ground

-- 100 g / 3.5 oz. all-purse flour
+- 95 g / ¾ cup all-purpose flour

-- 100 g / 3.5 oz. granulated sugar
+- 100 g / 1 cup granulated sugar

-- 110 g / 1 stick unsalted butter, softened
+- 110 g / ½ cup unsalted butter, softened

-for the filling:
+- for the filling:

-- 600 g / 21 oz. stone fruits like apples, plums, pears… or a mix of them
+- 1½ pounds stone fruits like apples, plums, pears… or a mix of them

-- 1 Tbsp. all-purpose flour
+- 1 tablespoon all-purpose flour

-- 2 Tbsp. granulated sugar
+- 2 tablespoons granulated sugar

-- 1 tsp. ground cinnamon
+- 1 teaspoon ground cinnamon